ibm-cloud-architecture/terraform-openshift4-vcd/README.md

   - Automatic approval of outstanding CSR's.
 No more manual step.
   - Less manual steps overall.
 Does not require multiple steps of running scripts, then terraform then more scripts.
 Just set variables, run terraform, then start VM's.

-## Overview
-Deploy OpenShift 4.6 and later on VMWare Cloud Director using static IP addresses for CoreOS nodes.
-The `ignition` module will inject code into the cluster that will automatically approve all node CSRs.
-This runs only once at cluster creation.
-You can delete the `ibm-post-deployment` namespace once your cluster is up and running.

-**NOTE**: This requires OpenShift 4.6 or later, if you're looking for 4.5 or earlier, see the [VCD Toolkit](https://github.com/vmware-ibm-jil/vcd_toolkit_for_openshift) or the `terraform-openshift4-vmware pre-4.6` [branch](https://github.com/ibm-cloud-architecture/terraform-openshift4-vmware/tree/pre-4.6)

-**NOTE**: Requires terraform 0.13 or later.

 ## Architecture